vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-python/tutorial.md

 Next, open sandbox shell using [shell-in-a-box](http://sandbox-hdp.hortonworks.com:4200) or **ssh**: ```ssh -p 2222 root@sandbox-hdp.hortonworks.com```

 Finally, use **spark-submit** to run the program: ```spark-submit ./Main.py```

+>Note: If you encounter the error: ```Output directory hdfs://sandbox-hdp.hortonworks.com:8020/tmp/shakespeareWordCount already exists``` use the following command: ```hdfs dfs -rm -r /tmp/shakespeareWordCount``` and resubmit.

 The results are saved on HDFS: **/tmp/shakespeareWordCount**.
 You will see a word count output that looks like this: